-Today on the pod, we're joined by Jost Sauer.
+Today on the podcast, we're joined by Jost Sauer.
 Jost Sauer is an author, acupuncturist, therapist and all round legendary character who has a deep passion for health and fitness.
 Jost's loves to share his ongoing discoveries about making lifestyle your best medicine through his books, blogs, articles, workshops and retreats.
 Jost share's his experience using the principals of the Dao (Tao) to create health and vigour in the body, mind and spirit.
 Jump in folks, it's a fascinating, mind expanding ride.

 Jost and Mason explore: